sothach/limiter/README.md

 * Address more edge-cases in the tests
 * Provide better error reporting
 * Other output formats (e.g., Json) based on request 'Accepts' header
-* Pipeline this repo into a CI/CD environment (e.g., Travis-CI, Heroku, TeamCity)

 ## Running the system
 ### Prerequisites